 Learn about the University’s Gen-AI Usage Standard

 The Standard ensures the safe, ethical, and legal use of Gen-AI tools and services, and is designed to protect both the users and the data they work with.
-It applies to everyone in the University community who uses Gen-AI tools for any university-related activity.
+It applies to everyone in the University community who uses Gen-AI tools for any University-related activity.

 Did you know?